 "Growing up on a beautiful Caribbean island, I developed a vast interest in nature.
 So I moved to the Netherlands to study Biology at the Leiden University.
 After having received my BSc degree I studied at the Maastricht Academy of Fine Arts and Design and Maastricht University, taking a course in Master Scientific Illustration.
 Since 2008 I have been working as a scientific illustrator and botanical artist for Naturalis Biodiversity Center, the Dutch research institute and Natural history museum in Leiden.
 Quite often you will also find me browsing through and drawing fascinating and unique plants at the Hortus Botanicus Leiden.
-The techniques I use are: pen and ink, watercolour, pencil and digital drawing programs.
-For an elaborate interview with the ASBA please click here and for an overview of my work by Katherine Tyrrell please click here."
+The techniques I use are: pen and ink, watercolour, pencil and digital drawing programs. "

 About my art: